lauratimm/Space-CS-Invaders-game/README.md

 Text Based Version:

 'L' is the command to shoot a bullet and enter must be pressed after every command.
+If you win the game "You won!" prints at the command line.

 GUI Version: